twilio-labs/function-templates/funlet-conference/README.md

 Alternatively, it can be customized by setting properties in the environment.
-GET and POST parameters are considered first, if provided, then environment properties, then default values declared in the script.
+GET and POST parameters are considered first, if provided, then environment properties, then config properties declared in the script.

 Environment properties are most convenient when you are using a single instance of this script in your account.
-To customize multiple instances, the recommended way is to modify the default values in the script parameter constants at the top of the script.
+To customize multiple instances, the recommended way is to modify the script parameters in the config object, directly in the script.

 ## Stages